Rishika-Rathore/Image-Captioning/readme.md

 			3.Creating Caption for the input images
 ## Breif Description of Files :
-**model.py** It contains all the files of different networks used, put together in order at one place.**bounding_box.py** It contains code for creating bounding box around the elements present in the images.**preprocess.py** It contaims the code necessary to preprocess the data before being fed to the network.
+**model.py** It contains all the files of different networks used, put together in order at one place.**bounding_box.py** It contains code for creating bounding box around the elements present in the images.**preprocess.py** It contains the code necessary to preprocess the data before being fed to the network.